matteogiorgi/toody/README.md

 ## Dependencies and Local Deployment
-In order to run the application locally, you'll need to install the required dependencies and libraries.
+In order to execute the application locally, you'll need to install the required dependencies and libraries.
 Clone this repository first and navigate to the project directory:
 ```bash
 git clone https://github.com/matteogiorgi/toody
 cd toody